SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Traits in Rust are broadly similar to intefaces in other programming languages.
 Traits in Rust can be implemented for types you did not define.
-However, the trait ∨ the thing its implemented on must be local to the crate Traits allow for blanket implementations, that is implementing a trait for anything that implements one or more other traits In rust, the keyword to declare a trait is `trait`.
+However, the trait ∨ the thing its implemented on must be local to the crate Traits allow for blanket implementations, that is implementing a trait for anything that implements one or more other traits. impl<T> ToString for T where
+    T: Display + ?Sized,
+{ ... }
+In rust, the keyword to declare a trait is `trait`.
 In rust, deriving a trait is automaticallly generating trait implementations for a given thing.
 In rust, derive is implemented via an annotation that takes a list of Traits.